bioinformatics-ca/bioinformatics-ca.github.io/2016_workshops/metagenomics/module6_lab.md

 -   The command line parameters are:
     -   `-M 75`: Maximum overlap length expected in approximately 90% of read pairs is 75.
     -   `-p 64`: The smallest ASCII value of the characters used to represent quality values of bases in FASTQ files.
-It is set to 64, which corresponds to the Illumina platforms.
+Here we set this to 64 consistent with the Illumina platform that was used to generate the data.
-    -   `-t 2`: The number of worker threads is 2.
+    -   `-t 2`: Sets the number of computing threads to use to 2.
     -   `-o`: Prefix of output files.
     -   `-d out`: Path to directory for output files.

 <!-- -->

 -   cow1\_qual\_all.fastq contains merged reads and un-merged reads from cow1\_qual\_paired.fastq, while cow2\_qual\_all.fastq has un-merged reads from cow2\_qual\_paired.fastq only.
-We will keep our reads as paired end format afterwards even though cow1\_qual\_all.fastq has more reads than another.
+To allow compatibility for downstream programs, we maintain two files or 'paired reads' albeit cow1\_qual\_all.fastq contaains the additional merged reads not present in the cow2\_qual\_all.fastq file.

 If you want to see the distribution of merged read length you can look at the histogram file: